-Mrs Bowden - Head of Music (Edexcel 9MU0)
+Mrs Bowden - Head of Music (WJEC Eduqas 601/8146/1)

 A-Level Music is an exciting and challenging subject.
-Students are encouraged to explore a variety of genres, from classical, theatre and contemporary to jazz, pop and film.
+Students are encouraged to explore a variety of genres, from the Western Classical Tradition, an in-depth study of musicals and the 20th century.
 It is an incredibly diverse course, encompassing a variety of practical and academic approaches to the study of music.
-The varied nature of the course enables students to develop highly-desirable skills in areas such as self-management, teamwork, problem-solving, and communication; all of which makes them an attractive prospective for potential universities as well as future employers.
+The varied nature of the course enables students to develop highly desirable skills in areas such as self-management, teamwork, problem-solving, and communication; all of which makes them an attractive prospective for potential universities as well as future employers.
 Students are encouraged to take part in the biannual BHS Music Tour and the termly concerts and performances.

 - Students must have achieved a Grade 7 or above in GCSE Music. - The course suits students with a passion for music, who enjoy not only performing on their instrument, but analysing and composing music.
-Music complements a range of A-Level subjects including sciences, languages and English. - In order to achieve the highest grades at Music A-Level, we ask that by the beginning of Year 12 students have successfully passed Grade 6 on their main instrument and have completed ABRSM Grade 5 theory. - Piano skills would be beneficial for this course.
+Music complements a range of A-Level subjects including sciences, languages and English. - To achieve the highest grades at Music A-Level, we ask that by the beginning of Year 12 students have successfully passed Grade 6 on their main instrument and have completed ABRSM Grade 5 theory. - Piano skills would be beneficial for this course.

-- Students have eight lessons per fortnight with homework set on a regular basis. - We expect students to have weekly instrumental lessons and to liaisie with their instrumental teacher in Year 13 to put together a recital which accounts for 30% of their final A-Level mark. - Students' academic lessons are split into the following: two composition lessons per fortnight, two Bach Chorale lessons per fortnight and four Listening and Appraising lessons per fortnight.
+- Students have eight lessons per fortnight with homework set on a regular basis. - We expect students to have weekly instrumental lessons and to liaise with their instrumental teacher in Year 13 to put together a recital which accounts for 25% 35% of their final A-Level mark. - Students' academic lessons are split into the following: four listening lessons and four composition lessons.
 Each lesson is one hour in length.

-Module 1: Performing Music: 30%
+Module 1: Performing Music: 25% - 35%

-- A public performance of one or more pieces, performed as a recital. - Performance can be playing or singing solo, in an ensemble, improvising, or realising music using music technology.
+- A public performance of one or more pieces, performed as a recital to a visiting examiner - Performance can be playing or singing solo, in an ensemble, improvising, or realising music using music technology. - Students can choose to weight performance as 25% or 35% to play to their strengths.

-Module 2: Composing: 30%
+Module 2: Composing: 25% - 35%

-• Total of two compositions, one to a brief set by Pearson and one either free composition or also to a brief.

-Module 3: Listening and Appraising: 40% (externally appraised)

-- Knowledge and understanding of musical elements, contexts and language. - Application of knowledge through the context of six areas of study, each with two set works. - Application of knowledge to unfamiliar works.
+- Total of two compositions, one to a brief set by Edugas and one free composition. - If students choose the 35% option, then they will complete a third composition. - Module 3: Listening and Appraising: 40% (externally appraised). - Knowledge and understanding of musical elements, contexts and language. - Application of knowledge through the context of three areas of study, with four set works. - Application of knowledge to unfamiliar works.